jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/approvalProcess/approvalProcess.rst

    :width: 600
    :align: center

-3. In order to create a new route, click on the Create button
+3. In order to create a new route, click the "Create" button
 4. In the name field, write the name of the route.
-In the input "Аpprover" and "Mailbox" (you can search mailbox by name or UUID) enter details of the approver and click on Add button.
+In the input "Аpprover" and "Mailbox" (you can search mailbox by name or UUID) enter details of the approver and click the "Add" button.
 You can create unlimited quantity of approvers.
-You can delete approver by clicking on Cancel button
+You can delete approver by clicking the "Cancel" button

 .. warning:: You can't set approver mailbox to mailbox that's takes part in envelope processing or duplicate mailbox from approval flow.